-Regarding the awareness of the importance of exercise, the mean of the BMI of the participants who think exercise can lower blood sugar level was 32.05 and the mean of those who said it had no effect on the blood sugar level was 32.20, by independent sample t-test there is no significant, P value = 0.695.
-When comparing the second HbA1c reading between people who think exercise would improve blood sugar level (the mean is 7.11) and those who think it would not (mean is 7.57) it showed statistical significant of P value = 0.049 using Levene’s test for equality of variance descriptive data.
-Of those patients who think exercise could decrease blood sugar, 41.1% of them did not exercise, 10 of 68 exercise once/wk and only 16 of 68 exercise daily, on other hand.
-10 out of 33 who did not think exercise has an effect on blood glucose level do exercise daily for general health only, not because of its importance on blood sugar level.
-While 28.7% (19 out of 66) think they have full awareness of disease but they do not think exercise can lower blood sugar level.
+Regarding the awareness of the importance of exercise, the mean BMI of the participants who think exercise can lower blood sugar level was 32.05, and the mean of those who said it had no effect on the blood sugar level was 32.20 (independent sample t-test, P value = 0.695).
+When comparing the second HbA1c reading between people who think exercise would improve blood sugar level (the mean is 7.11) and those who think it would not (mean is 7.57), it was statistically significant (P value = 0.049, Levene’s test for equality of variance descriptive data).
+Of those patients who think exercise could decrease blood sugar, 41.1% of them did not exercise, 10 of 68 exercised once/wk, and only 16 of 68 exercised daily.
+On other hand, 10 out of 33 who did not think exercise has an effect on blood glucose level do exercise daily for general health only, not because of its importance on blood sugar level.
+While 28.7% (19 out of 66) think they have full awareness of the disease, they do not think exercise can lower blood sugar level.

 Visiting diabetic educator

-Among participants who have visited a diabetic educator 48.6% will skip the missed dose (18 out of 37), 32.4% will take it once remember and 18.9% of them will double the next dose to compensate the missed one.
-No statistical significance between the people who ever visit diabetic educator and their daily preferred type of food P value = 0.832.
-Data taken from the pharmacy and supply department in the hospital where the study is conducted shows that the direct cost of diabetes is 133258620 SR.
+Among participants who have visited a diabetic educator, 48.6% will skip the missed dose (18 out of 37), 32.4% will take it once remember, and 18.9% of them will double the next dose to compensate for the missed one.
+There was no statistically significant difference between the people who ever visit diabetic educator and their daily preferred type of food (P value = 0.832).
+Data taken from the pharmacy and supply department in the hospital where the study was conducted showed that the direct cost of diabetes is 133258620 SR.

-For the participants who have the awareness of the importance of-low sugar diet, they have better HbA1c (7.04), in comparison to those who do not have this awareness (HbA1c = 7.98), there is statistical significance different of P value = 0.007 but there is no significant difference between the BMI of participants who have an awareness of healthy diet (31.6) or not (31.8).
+Participants who are aware of the importance of a low sugar diet have better HbA1c (7.04) in comparison to those who do not have this awareness (HbA1c = 7.98) (P value = 0.007).
+There is, however, no significant difference in BMI between participants who have an awareness of healthy diet (31.6) and not (31.8).
 Both categories are obese.
-On the other hand, participants who have awareness of the importance of exercise have better HbA1c result (mean of HbA1c is 7.11) in comparison to those who did not have this awareness (mean of HbA1c is 7.57) with a statistically significant difference of P value = 0.049 by using Levene’s test for equality of variance descriptive data.
-This will encourage us to increase their awareness in order to give better HbA1c results.
+On the other hand, participants who are aware of the importance of exercise have better a HbA1c result (mean of HbA1c is 7.11) in comparison to those who did not have this awareness (mean of HbA1c is 7.57) (P value = 0.049, Levene’s test for equality of variance descriptive data).
+These data will encourage us to increase their awareness in order to give better HbA1c results.

 DISCUSSION